JarvisDeLaAri/OpenClawIT/install-openclaw-via-terminal.md

 result would be `https://<your-ip>:XXXXX?token=02934092834.....`

-might be needing to ask him to help make everything connect
+might be needing to ask him to help make everything connect, just send him print screens

 # SECURITY